vt6/vt6/spec/foundation.md

 A **property** is a quantifiable aspect of either the producer side or the consumer side of the terminal.
 The respective side is said to **publish** that property.

-- For properties that are published by the producer side of the terminal (where user input is taken in and passed to the stdin of the first process in the pipeline), requests to read or write them flow against the current, and responses therefore flow with the current.
+- For properties that are published by the producer side of the terminal, requests to read or write them flow against the current, and responses therefore flow with the current.
-- For properties that are published by the consumer side of the terminal (where the stdout of the last process in the pipeline, as well as all processes' stderr, is taken in and displayed to the user), requests to read or write them flow with the current, and responses therefore flow against the current.
+- For properties that are published by the consumer side of the terminal, requests to read or write them flow with the current, and responses therefore flow against the current.

 *Rationale:* These directionalities ensure that proxies (see section 1.4) work as intended.

-Each concrete value of a property is represented as a byte string, but for any given property, not all byte strings may be valid values.
+Each concrete value of a property is represented as a byte string (see section 2.1), but for any given property, not all byte strings may be valid values.

 Each property is defined by its name and at least the following criteria:

 - the directionality (whether the property is published by the producer side or by the consumer side of the terminal),
 - the set of values that the property can have,
 - whether, and under which circumstances, a client may update the property's value,
-- how the behavior of the terminal is influenced by the value of this property.
+- how the behavior of the publishing side of the terminal is influenced by the value of this property.

 For each message type, there SHALL NOT be a property of the same name.